thoughtbot/dns/book/chapters/common-scenarios/external-services.md

 ...
 ```

-A caveat: If we're using the service's nameservers, we need to query those servers instead of our DNS provider's servers.
+Make sure you're querying the correct servers.
+If we're using the service's nameservers, we need to query those servers instead of our DNS provider's servers.
 That's where the updated records will be.

-Also, be aware that if we want to use our bare, apex domain, we won't be able to use a CNAME record with the service unless our DNS provider supports ANAME/ALIAS/etc. records.
+Also, be aware that if we want to use our bare, apex domain, we won't be able to use a CNAME record with the service unless our DNS provider supports [ANAME/ALIAS](#alias-or-aname). records.
 Some services force us to use a CNAME, in which case we'll have to use a subdomain like `www`.
 We'll explore solutions to this problem later.